Understanding Functional Freeze: Signs, Causes, and How to Heal

 Most people have heard of the fight-flight-freeze response triggered by stress and trauma.
 It's our body's survival system, kicking into gear to protect us from perceived danger.

-Another version you may relate to is when you spend the entire day feeling chronically anxious, stressed, and overwhelmed - only to crash into a frozen, depleted state at night.
-Or you may live on autopilot, constantly stuck in a low-level shutdown.
-You likely want to just numb out at night and scroll addictively on tik tok
+Another version you may relate to: spending the entire day feeling chronically anxious, stressed, and overwhelmed - only to crash into a frozen, depleted state at night.
+Or living on autopilot, stuck in a low-level shutdown you can't quite name.
+You just want to numb out, and the endless scroll on tik tok or instagram feels like the only thing that requires nothing of you.

 Feeling numb or emotionally flat